What Grout Color To Use With Subway Tiles

 Types of Grout

-There are three main types of grout commonly used with subway tiles, each with its own advantages and considerations:
+There are three primary types of grout commonly used with subway tiles, each offering distinct advantages depending on your design and maintenance needs:

 Sanded Grout